Review: Final Fantasy Crystal Chronicles: My Life as a King

 WHY YOU SHOULD BE PLAYING THIS

 I think that My Life as a King is worth a look for anyone, the only problem is that the Wiiware demo section is woefully lacking.
 At 15 dollars there is a lot of bang to the buck here but there’s also a ton of DLC that adds to the game but isn’t needed to really get your money’s worth.
 That being said the whole “get our DLC now or never” when it comes to starting a new game, I don’t know, makes me feel like the user’s time is being held hostage.
-I really enjoy this game and find it incredibly relaxing and I think most others would also enjoy it.
+I really enjoy this game and find it incredibly relaxing and I think most others would too.

 This review was based on the Wii version that was provided by the reviewer.